 STRATEGY FOR ACHIEVING GOALS

-- Replace light fixtures with energy-efficient
+- Replace light fixtures with energy efficient lighting.

-- Replace equipment with energy-efficient equipment models on a continuous
+- Replace equipment with energy efficient equipment models on a continuous basis.

 - Conduct energy-related activities on a set schedule as outlined in the TWC Facilities Master Plan (FMP):

-- Electrical testing and repairs
+- Electrical Testing and Repairs.

-- Envelope and water penetration inspections and repairs
+- Envelope and Water Penetration Inspections and Repairs.

-- Sprinkler systems testing and repairs
+- Sprinkler Systems Testing and Repairs.

-- HVAC/boiler inspections for proper functionality
+- HVAC/Boiler Inspections for proper functionality.

-- Roof inspections and repairs
+- Roof Inspections and Repairs.

-- Structural inspections
+- Structural Inspections.

 - Engage in competitive utility procurement, where available.
-The following contracts help support TWC’s goals to reduce energy consumption:
+The following contracts help support TWC’s goals to reduce energy consumption.

-- Activate power management settings that turn off or reduce use of networked IT assets based on business hours and periods of low
+- Activate power management settings that turn off or reduce use of networked IT assets based on business hours and periods of low use.

 AGENCY FINANCE STRATEGY